 To help you as you walk round our Church, some of the more interesting features are as follows: -

 As you enter by the South Porch, to the left is the 15th century font with wooden cover (also 15th century), and on the wall above it will be found a tablet in memory of one of the priests of Babraham, namely the Reverend John Hullier (sometimes also spelt Hullyer) who in 1556 was burnt at the stake on Jesus Green, Cambridge, for heroically professing his Protestant faith – Mary Tudor, a Roman Catholic, having become Queen.

-To the right of the door are two of the many Adeane memorials within the Church (the Adeane family were Lords of the Manor for many years and benefactors of St Peter’s, until the estate and Hall were sold to the Agricultural Research Council).
+To the right of the door are two of the many Adeane memorials within the Church (the Adeane Family were Lords of the Manor for many years and benefactors of St Peter’s, until the estate and Hall were sold to the Agricultural Research Council – the Hall is now the internationally renowned science centre Babraham Research Campus).
 On the ceiling are three Hatchments (the coats of arms of deceased persons, which hang over the door of their home for a year after their death, and are then given to the Church).
 These are, reading from West to East:

-- Centre – Matilda Abigail, the second wife of Henry John Adeane, died 1850
+- Centre – Matilda Abigail Adeane, the second wife of Henry John Adeane, died 1850

 - East – Robert James Adeane married Annabella Blake